 Clinical competence is assessed by examination of theory and practical skills and through the use of reflective treatment logs (case studies).
 Knowledge of the biomedical and behavioural sciences is assessed through examination, written assignments and presentations.
 Research skills are assessed through case studies, examinations, written reports and a research dissertation.
 In the first year in particular, formative exercises and peer-based feedback is used to support development of academic skills.
 Small teaching groups and tutorials, together with academic support in the library and Moodle, help to prepare students for these assessments and examinations.

 Clear guidelines are given for each assignment, at the start of each module.
 Students are required to submit work electronically which is then marked electronically with constructive comments and feedback to inform further development of each student’s skills.
 Clinical sessions allow for immediate verbal feedback and support.

 Employability & Careers

-Our current placement providers include: Cardiff and Vale University Health Board Metabolic Disorders Clinic, Craig Y Parc School - for children with special needs, Gofal - for mental health service users, Hospice of the Valleys, George Thomas Hospice, and Marie Curie Penarth - palliative care organisations, Interserve Working Futures- supporting the long term unemployed back to work and Derwen housing – providing dedicated housing to older persons.
+Our current placement providers include: Cardiff and Vale University Health Board Metabolic Disorders Clinic, Gofal supporting mental health service users, Derwen housing which provides dedicated housing to older persons and three palliative care settings: Hospice of the Valleys, George Thomas Hospice, and Marie Curie.

-The complementary healthcare team maintains contact with therapists and graduates after they have completed their programmes of study, offering current students the opportunity to work with and learn from professionals working in the field.
+The complementary healthcare team maintains contact with therapists and graduates after they have completed their study, offering current students the opportunity to work with and learn from professionals working in the field.

 Most of our graduates are working in private practice as self-employed practitioners, who have set up their own businesses, for example: